lecy/np-formalization/README.md

 > Searing, E. A., & Lecy, J. D. (2022).
 Growing Up Nonprofit: Predictors of Early-Stage Nonprofit Formalization.*Nonprofit and Voluntary Sector Quarterly*, 51(3), 680-698. [**PDF**](https://github.com/lecy/np-professionalization/raw/main/searing-lecy-growing-up-nonprofit.pdf)

+The nonprofit organizational life cycle literature has traditionally focused on the entry and exit processes; the intermediate organizational life stages between these bookends have received less attention.
+Almost half of all nonprofits at any given time operate in an early life stage with less than US$100,000 in revenue, minimal overhead spending, and no paid managers.
+This study examines the process by which nonprofits leave the small, informal, startup phase and begin the next life stage characterized by growth and formalization.
+We identify financial and organizational characteristics that predict whether the nonprofit will successfully transition out of the early and informal life stage.
+We find that investments in professional fundraising and access to government funds are predictive of the transition out of the start-up phase, while traditional financial predictors such as revenue concentration, equity ratio, fixed cost ratios, and the accumulation of unrestricted assets have modest to no effects.

 -----

 <br>